 - In a large bowl, combine the egg yolks and 1 1/4 cup of sugar.
 Once the egg mixture is pale yellow, stir in the milk and vanilla.

-- Pour flour into the egg mixture and stir until combined
+- Pour flour, baking powder, and salt into the egg mixture and stir until combined

 - In a medium bowl and using an electric mixer, whisk together the egg whites until foamy.
 Slowly pour the 1/3 cup of sugar while whisking the egg whites.
 Whisk the eggs till they form stiff peaks.